ProjectCleverWeb/PHP-Color/README.md

 ### Conversions

-You can convert any input color between Hexadecimal, RGB, HSL, CMYK, or CSS value.
+You can convert any input color between the Hexadecimal, RGB, HSL, CMYK, and CSS values.

 ```php
 $color = new color('#FF0000');